You won’t be able to eat all of the fish you’ve caught at once, so you’ll have to store it.

 Because of its simplicity and constancy, this storage technique is common amongst sailors.

-Seafood which has been washed and skinned in 2 hours of capture should be only canned.
+Seafood which has been washed and skinned in two hours of capture should be only canned.

 Remove the fins, tail and head part, and scales to clean a fish quickly.